Brooks377/leftside_teamproject/proposal/proposal.md

         - We would have to be careful of overlapping/gaps in data

-2. For use in the dashboard, we will need **2020 Census neighborhood data**:
+2. For use in the dashboard and for stat collection, we will need **2020 Census neighborhood data**:
     - The shapefile for neighborhood outlines is found [here](https://data.boston.gov/dataset/census-2020-block-group-neighborhoods/resource/ed89fab7-aa21-42ce-874b-1b4971ab50fb)
         - We can use this data to map the generally-recognized neighborhoods of Boston
     - Neighborhood-level census statistics are found [here](https://data.boston.gov/dataset/2020-census-for-boston/resource/5800a0a2-6acd-41a3-9fe0-1bf7b038750d)
         - This data frame contains population/demographic statistics

-3. To display maps and geographic data (potential to elaborate further on neighborhood stats), we will use **2020 census tract data**:
+3. For use in the dashboard and for stat collection, we will need **2020 census tract data**:
     - The shapefile for tract outlines is found [here](https://data.boston.gov/dataset/census-2020-tracts)
         - We can use this data to map the census tracts of Boston
     - Tract-level census statistics are found [here](https://data.boston.gov/dataset/2020-census-for-boston/resource/013aba13-5985-4067-bba4-a8d3ca9a34ac)
         - This data frame contains population/demographic statistics

-4. The **raw inputs** for this project will be the 3 data frames from *Inside Airbnb* as well as a data frame and a shapefile from Census data
+4. The **raw inputs** for this project will be the data frames from *Inside Airbnb* as well as a data frame and a shapefile from Census data
     - All of these data sets will be saved to a folder called "inputs"
     - Any important dataframes/visuals that are created will be saved to a folder called "outputs"

 5. High-level data cleaning plan:
-- The 3 data sets that come from Inside Airbnb are fairly clean
+- The data sets that come from Inside Airbnb are fairly clean
     - Some variables like date and price are in the wrong data type
     - There are some variables that are very specific, and therefore have a significant amount of NAN values
     - To make effective use of these data, we have to merge some (if not all) of the data frames together